major-s/labcirs/README.rst

 Installation
 ------------
-Assuming usage of Apache, PostgreSQL and virtualenv on a Linux machine the installation steps are:
+Assuming usage of Apache, PostgreSQL and virtualenv on a Linux (Windows and MacOS should work too) machine, the installation steps are:

 Install Python, virtualenv, PostgreSQL and Apache (with mod_wsgi) if not already present.
 On Ubuntu 14.04 following packages are required::

-    apache2, libapache2-mod-wsgi, postgresql, libpq-dev, python, python-dev, python-virtualenv
+    apache2, libapache2-mod-wsgi-py3, postgresql, libpq-dev, python, python-dev, python-virtualenv

 Create a database user, e.g.::